PedrobyJoao/16-bit-computer/README.md

 But also an Assembler, a Virtual Machine, a high-level programming language, a Compiler, and finally a Operating System

+You can find READMEs within each subdirectory under `software/` and `hardware/` containing my study notes for each software/hardware component.
+Example: [Virtual Machine README](software/virtual_machine/)

 ## Specs

 ### Hardware